cloudxabide/perplexity-cli-cxa/README.md

 create separate variables for the different parts of the API results and then print each part with a header.
 ```
 -- **Note(s):**
-- The genAI created script opted to accept a '-q' for the prompt query, which I am cool with.
+- The genAI created script output proposed to o accept a '-q' for the prompt query, which I am cool with.
 - I do not inlcude "-h to display help for this script" in my prompt as python will complain when executed.

 To use this script: